Frequently Asked Questions

 What are the requirements for applying to study abroad?

 - A minimum cumulative GPA is 3.0.
-Each program has its own requirement which may be higher than Clark's.
+Each program has its own requirement which may be higher or lower than Clark's.

 - A declared major and a faculty advisor within that major.